photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     Never use easy-to-guess passwords or default values like `insecure` on publicly accessible servers.
     There is no default in case no password was provided.
 A minimum length of 4 characters is required.

+#### Database ####

+Our example includes a pre-configured [MariaDB](https://mariadb.com/) database server.
+If you remove it and provide no other database server credentials, a file-based SQLite database will be created in the *storage* folder.

+!!! tldr ""
+    It is not possible to change the password via `MYSQL_PASSWORD` after the database has been started for the first time.
+Choosing a secure password is not essential if you don't expose the database to other apps and hosts.

 #### Volumes ####

 Since the app is running inside a container, you have to explicitly mount the folders you want to use.